Ireland Tour: April 26 - May 6, 2019

 May 3.
 Our tour today will take us north west through the town of Newport and out to Achill Island, which we may drive on to.
 Until the 1960ʼs one had to wait for low tide to cross to the island, now we have a bridge.
 Itʼs the largest of the islands around Ireland and has some of the most sea ravaged scenery anywhere in the country.
 On our drive around we will visit the old Famine Village, a collection of a dozen or more stone cottage ruins abandoned in the 1840ʼs.
 This whole area in Co.
 Mayo sent folks to Butte.

 May 4.
-Our ﬁnal destination, the capital City of Dublin awaits as we drive east to the other side of Ireland.
+Our final destination, the capital City of Dublin awaits as we drive east to the other side of Ireland.
 Itʼs about a three hour drive and we will stop and visit Kilmainham Gaol as we enter the city.
 Reopened in 1966 on the 50th Anniversary of the 1916 Easter Rising, it is one of our countryʼs most solemn and historical destinations.
 Within days of the Irish surrender, fourteen of the Rebellionʼs leaders were executed here under martial law, with no fair trial.
 The leaders expected no mercy and gave their lives for Irish freedom.
-After our visit we will check into our Dublin hotel which has yet to be determined.
+After our visit we will check into the Clayton Hotel in the lovely area of Ballsbridge.
 The rest of the afternoon is free to explore the city.

 May 5.
 The final day in Dublin will include a tour of the famous Guinness brewery in the morning.
 The brewery has a rooftop bar with a fantastic 360 view where fresh complimentary pints await.
 The afternoon will again be for everyone to go off explore, shop and just relax in Dublinʼs Fair City.
 We will plan a nice party in the evening with some terrific music with dinner.